Heat Loss Calculator: Estimate Room Heating Load Requirements

 *Note: This calculation uses a simplified building envelope method (Walls + Ceiling).
 Floor heat loss and air infiltration are not included.

-1. Enter room dimension (length, width, and height.
+Enter room dimension (length, width, and height).

-• Well Insulated: 0.1 – 0.3
+Well Insulated 0.1 – 0.3

-• Standard Wall: 0.5 – 1.0
+Standard Wall 0.5 – 1.0

-• Poorly Insulated (Single brick): 1.5 – 2.5
+Poorly Insulated (Single brick) 1.5 – 2.5

-4. The calculator will provide the heat loss in Watts and BTU/h as the result.
+The calculator will provide the heat loss in Watts and BTU/h as the result.

-Definition of heat loss
+Definition of Heat Loss

-What is heat loss?
-Heat loss is the measurement of total heat transfer from inside to the outside of a building.
 Understanding this value is very important for HVAC engineers and contractors to ensure proper sizing of the heating systems, set the comfort temperature during winter and applying energy efficiency.

 Q = U × A × ΔT

-U = U-Value (Thermal Transmittance in W/m²K)
+U-Value Thermal Transmittance in W/m²K

-A = Total Surface Area (m²)
+Total Surface Area Unit: Square Meters (m²)

-ΔT = Temperature Difference (Inside – Outside)
+Temperature Difference (Inside Temperature – Outside Temperature)

-You can try to calculate manually first, then use the heat loss calculator to ensure that both calculation were right
+You can try to calculate manually first, then use the heat loss calculator to ensure that both calculation were right.

 Step 1: Identify the variables